How to Close a Company in Thailand

 Compulsory steps when closing down a business in Thailand

 When closing down a company, the representatives of the business have to comply with Value Added Tax (VAT) requirements, which stipulate that the business must file a tax invoice for the assets the company still owns; the applicable rate is established at 7%.
+If you need advice on VAT registration or on Thai immigration, please contact us.

 Our team of lawyers can provide legal advice on the procedure related to the human resources; if the company is closing down, the employees will have to be fired, a step which has to be performed before the official closing date.